 “The dying criminal asked how much longer.
 The man answered one word, ‘Today.’”

 So Jack did his job; comforted the sick, even if he made no sense.
 “Well, it’s great to have you back, even if you’re confused.”
-He paused and muttered, “And incongruous a little nutty.”
+He paused and muttered, “And incongruous .”

-“Nutty is a trader’s secret weapon.
+“Incongruous is a trader’s secret weapon.
 I warned you about the confusion.
 You’re confused about time, that I told you to take the picture, confused about Banks and Levin, confused about Steve’s letter, and now confused by a robber.
 You need to rethink nutty.”

 XXVI A farmer, a fat white preacher, and us